 Our office is open Monday through Friday from 8:00 a.m. to 4:30 p.m.

-Simply enter the Academic Advancement Center via Suite 1220 and sign on for tutoring at the Sign-In computer located in the Math Resource Area.
+Simply enter the Academic Advancement Center via Suite 1220 and check in with the front desk worker in the Tutoring Resource Center.

 Project GAME stands for Goal-Oriented African American Males Excel.
 It is a two semester program comprised of 20 African American male students who are first-semester freshmen at SIUE.
 The goal of Project GAME is to help African American males succeed academically, professionally, and personally at the university.
 For more information about Project GAME, visit the informational page HERE, or you may contact the SOAR office at (618) 650-3790.
-The GAME Application is available on the apply page.
+The GAME Application for Fall 2016/2017 will be available in January 2016.

 Project FAME stands for Females of African-descent Modeling Excellence.
 It is a two semester program comprised of 20 African American female students who are first-semester freshmen at SIUE.
 The goal of Project FAME is to help African American females succeed academically, professionally, and personally at the university.
 For more information about Project FAME, visit the informational page HERE, or you may contact the SOAR office at (618) 650-3790.
-The FAME Application is available on the apply page.
+The FAME Application for Fall 2016/2017 will be available in January 2016.

 Generally, we begin making appointments for SOAR students the third week of the semester.
-We then begin advising for SOAR students the fourth week.
-Once your classes for the new semester begin, it's time to start thinking of the upcoming semester(s) and preparing yourself for your next advisement appointment.
+Advising for SOAR students will then begin during the fourth week of the semester.
+Once the semester has begun, it will be time to start thinking of the upcoming semester(s) and preparing for the next advisement appointment.
 Go to the Academic Advising informational page for more information.

-You may be eligible to declare as long as you have completed all of your departmental requirements.
+You may be eligible to declare once you have completed all of your general education and major departmental requirements.
 To declare, you must make an appointment with your advisor.